Prioritize Wisely: Ace Your Assignments with the Eisenhower Matrix (Time Management Matrix)

 • They determine the direction of a person’s life.

-• They may or may not have a concrete deadline.
+• They may or may not have a set deadline.

 • They often require organizational planning instead of immediate action.

-An example of an essential task for every student is writing their final thesis.
-An efficient strategy for writing your research is to divide it into sections and work on them individually throughout the year.
+An example of such a task for every student is writing their final thesis.
+An efficient strategy for finishing your research is to divide it into sections and work on them individually throughout the year.

 The features of urgent tasks are different: